Table of Content

 You might not know you need a night guard — at first.
 It can be hard to tell you’re grinding your teeth while you sleep because, well … you’re sleeping!

 If you’re keeping up with your semi-annual appointments, your dentist may be the first to spot your grinding after having a quick look at your teeth.
 They’ll see teeth that are flattened and enamel that’s worn—maybe even some chips or fractures.

-If you wake up with a sore jaw, are prone to headaches or migraines, or find your teeth are suddenly more sensitive to hot foods and cold drinks, you might be grinding your teeth.
+If you wake up and your teeth feel weird, you have a sore jaw, are prone to headaches or migraines, or you’re suddenly more sensitive to hot foods and cold drinks, you might be grinding your teeth.